 Aim 1.
 Leverage host genetic variation in dose-response to quantify the relative strengths of feedbacks that drive variation in infection duration among genotypes.

 Drawing on our previous theoretical work {van Leeuwen, 2019 #7862} and pilot results (Fig. 2-3), we propose that variation in the relative magnitude of Th2- versus Th1-mediated feedbacks (Fig. 1) can explain the previously puzzling variation in infection duration in general, and in the dose-dependence of T. muris in particular.
 We specifically hypothesize that “resistant” host strains exhibit stronger Th2-escalation with increasing parasite doses but that low doses remain Th1 prone, whereas “susceptible” strains fall prey to Th1 manipulation at low doses, and higher doses amplify the Th1 feedbacks.
 The key challenge we address in Aim 1 is thus to identify and quantify the feedback mechanisms driving the opposing responses to dose observed in susceptible and resistant mouse strains.
+In so doing, we will gain novel insight into the processes that determine infection dynamics in this system.
 We will do this via dose-response experiments to generate high-resolution data on immune and parasite dynamics.
 We will then use these data to develop, parameterize and test a more mechanistic mathematical model of the Mus-Trichuris interaction than represented in our preliminary mathematical results (Fig. 2a,b).

 Dose variation as an experimental tool across different host strains in naturalized environments.
 The goal of these experiments is to leverage host genetic variation across environmental manipulations, to quantify feedbacks between immune responses and parasite growth, and to test whether Allee effects govern duration as hypothesized.
-This foundation will enable use of models parameterized for the Mus-Trichuris system, to predict infection duration within genotypes and across environments in Aims 2 and 3.
 We will begin with several inbred mouse strains that are the focus of foundational immunological research on T. muris infection (C57BL/6 and BALB/c as “resistant” and B10.BR and AKR as “susceptible,” independent of their Major Histocompatibility Complex (MHC) genotype {Hurst, 2013 #7679;Klementowicz, 2012 #7672}) – including divergent dose-dependencies.
 However, our experiments will be novel in several crucial ways.

 An especially important refinement is that we will semi-naturalize the mice for all experiments.
 Our previous work {Bar, 2020 #7949;Leung, 2018 #7710;Lin, 2020 #7888;Yeung, 2020 #7887} and that of others {Beura, 2016 #7712;Reese, 2016 #7721;Rosshart, 2019 #7801;Rosshart, 2017 #7728} reviewed in {Hamilton, 2020 #7919} suggests that the single most important bridge between lab mice and real adult mammals goes via microbial and thus antigenic exposure.
 For example, providing antigenic experience by co-housing lab mice with “dirty roommates” {Beura, 2016 #7712} or giving lab mice fecal transplants from wild mice {Rosshart, 2017 #7728} makes their immune cell distributions better resemble that of adult mammals and dramatically alters their susceptibility to challenge infections.
 One week prior to nematode inoculations, we will therefore orally gavage each mouse with a standardized slurry of cecal microbes (pooled from 100 helminth-negative mice that had been kept outdoors for up to 3 months but that tested negative for over 30 mouse pathogens).
 We have previously found that such microbial transplants confer a stable, naturalized immune phenotype {Yeung, 2020 #7887}.
 We have also found that microbial exposure outdoors extends the duration of T. muris infection, even in the host strains and at doses associated with the most acute dynamics in conventional lab housing {Leung, 2018 #7710}.
 FIG?
 Thus, although dose-dependent susceptibility of C57BL/6, BALB/c, B10.BR and AKR mice to T. muris has been described in the lab {Hurst, 2013 #7679;Klementowicz, 2012 #7672} we expect our GH x dose data to reflect microbe-dependent shifts in immune responses and extended durations of infection.